bigdoods/ifc-tech.org/docs/contribute/stage-documentation-changes.md

 {% capture overview %}
-This page shows how to stage content that you want to contribute to the Kubernetes documentation.
+This page shows how to stage content that you want to contribute to the IFC documentation.
 {% endcapture %}

 {% capture prerequisites %}
-Create a fork of the Kubernetes documentation repository as described in [Creating a Documentation Pull Request](/docs/contribute/create-pull-request/).
+Create a fork of the IFC documentation repository as described in [Creating a Documentation Pull Request](/docs/contribute/create-pull-request/).
 {% endcapture %}